bkbnio/kompendium/README.md

 Currently, Kompendium exists as a Kotlin object.
 This comes with a couple perks, but a couple downsides.
 Primarily, it offers a seriously clean UX where the implementer doesn't need to worry about what instance to send data to.
 The main drawback, however, is that you are limited to a single API per classpath.

 If this is a blocker, please open a GitHub issue, and we can start to think out solutions!

 ## Future Work
 Work on V1 of Kompendium has come to a close.
 This, however, does not mean it has achieved complete parity with the OpenAPI feature spec, nor does it have all-of-the nice to have features that a truly next-gen API spec should have.
 There are several outstanding features that have been added to the [V2 Milestone](https://github.com/bkbnio/kompendium/milestone/2).
 Among others, this includes

 - AsyncAPI Integration
 - Field Validation

 If you have a feature that you would like to see implemented that is not on this list, or discover a 🐞, please open an issue [here](https://github.com/bkbnio/kompendium/issues/new)

+### V2

+Due to the large number of breaking changes that will be made in version 2, development is currently being done on the long-lived `v2` feature branch.
+If you are working on any feature in the `V2` milestone, please target that branch!
+If you are unsure where your changes should be, please open an issue first :)